guillaumepaviot/Optimization-Algorithms-Course/optimization_algorithms/README.md

 code.
 Students should not edit this.

-The repository should usually be used as submodule of the student's
-repository: Please fork the opt-workspace, copy the assignment folder to your workspace, and work there.
+The repository should usually be used as submodule of the student's workspace repository: Please fork the oa-workspace, copy a specific assignment folder to your workspace, and work there.